Home

 #Emperor #penguin #risk #extinction #due #climate #change

-Key factors:Penguin chicks succumb to freezing or drowning when uncovered to the ocean before they develop their waterproof plumageIf nothing adjustments, many colonies will disappear within the next 30 to 40 yearsTourist and fishing activity also harms the penguins, disrupting the meals cycle
+Key factors:Penguin chicks succumb to freezing or drowning when uncovered to the ocean before they develop their waterproof plumageIf nothing changes, many colonies will disappear within the next 30 to 40 yearsTourist and fishing activity also harms the penguins, disrupting the meals cycle

-If the ocean freezes later or melts prematurely, the emperor household cannot full its reproductive cycle.
+If the ocean freezes later or melts prematurely, the emperor household can't complete its reproductive cycle.

-As soon as there, they count, weigh, and measure the chicks, gather geographical coordinates, and take blood samples.
-They also conduct aerial evaluation.
+Once there, they depend, weigh, and measure the chicks, gather geographical coordinates, and take blood samples.
+Additionally they conduct aerial analysis.

-Each August, researchers from Argentina's Antarctic Institute travel to Halley Bay to review the colony's chicks.(British Antarctic Survey: Peter Fretwell)
+Each August, researchers from Argentina's Antarctic Institute journey to Halley Bay to check the colony's chicks.(British Antarctic Survey: Peter Fretwell)

-The scientists' findings point to a grim future for the species if climate change just isn't mitigated.
+The scientists' findings level to a grim future for the species if climate change isn't mitigated.

-The emperor's distinctive features include the longest reproductive cycle amongst penguins.
+The emperor's unique options include the longest reproductive cycle among penguins.

 Reuters